cladera/node-liquid-ffmpeg/README.md

   * `320x240` - fixed size (plain ffmpeg way)

 ### Auto-padding when converting aspect ratio
-Using fluent-ffmpeg, you can auto-pad any video output when converting the aspect ratio.
+Using liquid-ffmpeg, you can auto-pad any video output when converting the aspect ratio.
 When converting from 4:3 to 16:9, padding is added to the left/right, when converting from 16:9 to 4:3, padding is added to top/bottom.

-    var ffmpeg = require('fluent-ffmpeg');
+    var ffmpeg = require('liquid-ffmpeg');

     var proc = new ffmpeg({ source: '/path/to/your_movie.avi' })
       .withAspect('4:3')